The Academic Peer Advisor Application 2016-2017, click here

 About the Internship

 The Academic Peer Advisor Internship is an enriching college experience for superior undergraduates.
-Academic Peer Advisors (APAs) assist professional advisors in the Academic and Transfer Advising Services office by providing general academic advising to their fellow undergraduate students.
-APAs create a positive and supportive introduction to the Advising Center by their work at the Center’s reception area, which includes handling telephone inquiries, answering basic academic questions, and scheduling appointments with staff advisors.
-They are also teaching assistants for the first-semester seminars (ADV 101) targeted to entering students.
-APAs are registered for the Advising Center’s internship program (ADV 488) and most serve for an entire academic year (fall and spring semesters) earning a total of six upper-division credits (three upper-division credits per semester).
+Academic Peer Advisors (APAs) assist professional advisors in the Academic and Transfer Advising Services office by providing support to their fellow undergraduate students.
+APAs create a positive and supportive introduction to the office by their work at the reception area, which includes handling telephone inquiries, screening students for walk-in advising, teaching students how to review their degree progress and register for classes.
+They serve as teaching assistants for the first-semester seminars (ADV 101).
+APAs are registered for the Advising Services internship program (ADV 488) for the full academic year (fall and spring semesters) earning a total of six upper-division credits (three upper-division credits per semester).
+The course satisfies the EXP+ learning objective in the Stony Brook Curriculum (SBC).

 Outstanding junior and senior undergraduate students are recruited to become an Academic Peer Advisor early in the spring semester prior to the first semester of service.
 The application process includes sending the application, a personal essay, a resume, and a letter of recommendation due toward the end of February.
 The interview process and selection is conducted mid-March with chosen candidates notified the first week in April.
 Selection as an Academic Peer Advisor is widely viewed as a prestigious honor.
 There are many benefits and rewards associated with the Academic Peer Advisor Internship: